neginegi0/manga-copay/backupRecovery.md

 ### Backup recovery cases

 - Case 1: Lost of device holding the wallet
-- Case 2: Change to a new Bitcore Wallet Service (BWS)
+- Case 2: Change to a new Mangacore Wallet Service (BWS)
-- Case 3: Lost device + new Bitcore Wallet Service
+- Case 3: Lost device + new Mangacore Wallet Service

 ### Wallet Recovery Scope